 - Heavy Machinery – Despite their size, your seemingly invincible heavy machinery is vulnerable to damage.
 Dirt and debris that settle on equipment attract moisture which can lead to rust.
 Rust can corrode essential parts of your equipment and heavy machinery, rendering them inoperable and in dire need of repairs or a replacement, which can be costly.

-- Products – Storing your products inside an unsanitary warehouse will have a significant impact on their quality and/or functionality.
+- Products – Storing your products inside an unsanitary warehouse will significantly impact their quality and/or functionality.
 In the end, you might have to replace damaged goods by producing more, which is both expensive and a waste of resources.

 Effectively Organize Products and Equipment